How does a wedding ceremony go step by step?

 Part One- the ‘Processional’

-Otherwise known as the entry of wedding party of P1, and then P1 n themselves who walks in to where the celebrant and P2 are waiting with P2’s wedding party.
+Otherwise known as the entry of wedding party of P1, who walks in to where the celebrant and P2 are waiting with P2’s wedding party.

 The wedding party will often consist of attendants commonly referred to as bridesmaids and flower girls, page boys etc, but again, these individuals can be whatever gender you want.
 There is nothing in the rule books saying you cannot have a mix of all different genders walking down the aisle before P1.
 This entry is often accompanied by a favourite song chosen by the couple and is played either by a live musician, a DJ, or the celebrant who can often play the song through their speaker.